darianmiller/nanosvg/README.md

-*This project is not actively maintained.*
+*The NanoSVG project is not actively maintained.*

+This is a _possibly temporary_ fork for experimental usage with RAD Studio with a C++ Builder DLL project and a Delphi example project.

 Nano SVG
 ==========